web3db/Documentation/docs/API/Posting.md

   p.postingId,
   p.buyerUserId AS buyerId,
   p.isActive,
-  COALESCE(p.deletedOn, p.modifiedOn) AS deletedAt   -- if no deletedOn, use modifiedOn or NOW() FROM MST_Posting p
+  COALESCE(p.modifiedOn) AS deletedAt   -- you can even send now() here FROM MST_Posting p
 WHERE p.postingId = $1 AND p.buyerUserId = $2;